ytakefuji/pypi_executable_package/README.md

 The example bugcount.py will be automatically converted to bugcount binary executable code.

-setup.py, setup.cfg, .pypirc, python program (bugcount.py) are needed for pypi packaging.
+setup.py, python program (bugcount.py), and README.md are needed for pypi packaging.

 Successfully uploading a new package can run the following commands to install bugcount program.